Sercanbrack/module-9-challenge/potential-enigma/Develop/README.md

   Repository link: https://github.com/Sercanbrack/Module-9-Challenge

   ## Description
-  This is my submission for the Module 9 Challenge.
-This project will generate a professional README file for your coding project from questions answered in a node terminal.
+  This is my submission for the module 9 challenge.
+This project generates a professional README file.
   ## Table of Contents
   * [Installation](#installation)
   * [Instructions](#instructions)